-There is currently a limited public market for our Class A common stock and our shares of Class A common stock currently trade on the OTCQX under the symbol "EXOD".
-Although we have applied to list our Class A Common Stock on the NYSE American following the effectiveness of this registration statement, an active trading market for our Class A common stock may not be sustained.
+There is currently a limited public market for our Class A common stock and our shares of Class A common stock currently trade on the OTCQX under the symbol "EXOD."
+An active trading market for our Class A common stock may not be sustained.
 A public trading market having the desirable characteristics of depth, liquidity and orderliness depends upon the existence of willing buyers and sellers at any given time, and its existence is dependent upon the individual decisions of buyers and sellers over which neither we nor any market maker has control.
 In the absence of an active public trading market you may not be able to sell our shares in open market transactions.
 An inactive market may also impair our ability to raise capital to fund operations by selling Class A common stock and may impair our ability to make strategic investments by using our Class A common stock as consideration.
 In addition, the market price of our Class A common stock may fluctuate significantly.